MIT-Emerging-Talent/ET6-CDSP-group-21-repo/README.md

 ## The Hypatia Circle

-**The Hypatia Circle** — *"Reserve your right to think, for even to think wrongly is better than not to think at all."* — Hypatia of Alexandria
+> "Reserve your right to think, for even to think wrongly is better than not to
+> think at all." – Hypatia of Alexandria

-We are The Hypatia Circle—a dedicated team of six women hailing from diverse backgrounds across Africa and the Middle East.
-United by a profound passion for data science and an unwavering belief in the transformative power of diverse collaboration, we strive to spark meaningful change and innovation in the world of data.
+We are six women from Africa and the Middle East, united by a passion for data science and diverse collaboration.
+We strive to spark innovation and safety in digital spaces.

 [Learn more about the team!](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-21-repo/blob/993536d48ceb618e12b753593098cbdb1f7b4df1/collaboration)